About / Our people

 SEWF is a collaborative organisation consisting of a core operational team, a diverse international board of directors, and a series of partners, associates and stakeholders who share our vision.

-Azima Dhanjee is a Child of Deaf Adult (CODA), Co-founder/CEO of ConnectHear, Board Member of the Social Enterprise World Forum C.I.C and a member of the National Youth Council (an initiative by the Prime Minister of Pakistan).
+Azima Dhanjee is a Child of Deaf Adult (CODA), Co-founder and CEO of ConnectHear, Board Member of the Social Enterprise World Forum C.I.C and a member of the National Youth Council (an initiative by the Prime Minister of Pakistan).
 She is a Diana Award winner and has been invited as a speaker on various platforms.
 She is an alumna of the Institute of Business Administration (Class of 2020), with a Bachelor’s in Business Administration.

 Founder & Director